manwar/theweeklychallenge/content/blog/strategy-in-python.md

     print("Extended conditional tests passed successfully!")
 ```

 To avoid that we can implement the `Strategy` design pattern.
-For this we would create an `interface` and three `concrete class` using `abc` module as below:
+For this we would create an `interface` and three `concrete` classes using `abc` module.
+Also one `context` class as below:

 ```python
 from abc import ABC, abstractmethod